-If you choose to use the integrated Eclipse IDE, see the Eclipse IDE for ModusToolbox Quick Start Guide for getting started information, and the Eclipse IDE for ModusToolbox User Guide for additional details.
+If you choose to use the integrated Eclipse IDE, see the Eclipse IDE for ModusToolboxTM quick start guide for getting started information, and the Eclipse IDE for ModusToolboxTM user guide for additional details.

-2.2.1.2 Configurator and Tool Guides
+2.2.1.2 Configurator and tool guides

 Each GUI-based configurator and tool includes a user guide that describes different elements of the tool, as well as how to use them.
-See Installation Resources for descriptions of these tools and links to the documentation.
+See Installation resources for descriptions of these tools and links to the documentation.

-2.2.2 Command Line Documentation
+2.2.2 Command line documentation